 There are a few works of realism that I enjoy.
 The majority of the movement is too slow and descriptive for my taste, going into too many details to describe what looks like a simple event and interaction.
 However, I have enjoyed reading Dostoyevsky’s Crime and Punishment, as well as Brothers Karamazov and it is easy to see what he was going for, as well as the reasons he achieved fame.

-So, let us discuss a little bit about this psychologist with an insight into the human mind, the gambling addict who nearly lost all his works because of his compulsion, and one of the greatest book authors in history – Fyodor Mikhailovich Dostoyevsky.
+So, let us discuss a little bit about this psychologist with an insight into the human mind, the gambling addict who didn’t have nihonlinecasino.com at his time so he nearly lost all his works because of this compulsion, and one of the greatest book authors in history – Fyodor Mikhailovich Dostoyevsky.

 While coming from nobility, Dostoyevsky sympathized with the poor.
 This came from his childhood when he socialized with the children treated in the Mariinsky Hospital for the Poor, where his father worked.
 Since the financially-challenged were at the bottom of the social scale, Fyodor learned quickly about the different outlook on life between social castes, which is one of the strongest influences on his writing and political perspective.

 In 1837, when he was just 16, his mother succumbed to tuberculosis.
 His father died a few years later.
 Just before the death of his mother, he and his brother were both sent to the Nikolayev Military Engineering Institute, though it quickly became apparent that working and living in the military was not his calling.